anoopkini1/Big_Data_Logistics/README.md

 # Big_Data_Logistics
-Created on 29.Aug.2019 by Anoop Kini
+Created on 29-Aug-2019 by Anoop Kini

 ## Programming language of source code
 The code is written for SQL.
-"MySQL" a relational database sooftware could be suitable.
+"MySQL", a relational database software could be suitable.

 ## Project Details:
 In the DVD rental cumilative project addresses the following three aspects in detail.
 This is a "Big Data" case study from the Logistics setor.